James Bruchac – Founder and Program Director of the Ndakinna Education Center

 Jim is the son of well-known Abenaki author Joseph Bruchac.
 A licensed wilderness guide and ropes course instructor, Jim has been teaching tracking and various wilderness skills for the past twenty years.
 For more information, please visit Jim’s Website at www.jamesbruchac.com

 Joseph Bruchac lives in the Adirondack mountain foothills town of Greenfield Center, New York, in the same house where his maternal grandparents raised him.
 Much of his writing draws on that land and his Abenaki ancestry.
 He holds a B.A. from Cornell University, an M.A. in Literature and Creative Writing from Syracuse and a Ph.D. in Comparative Literature from the Union Institute of Ohio.
-With his wife, Carol, he is the founder and Co-Director of the Greenfield Review Literary Center from which The Ndakinna Education Center evolved.
-For more information, please visit Joe’s website, www.josephbruchac.com
+He is the founder and Co-Director of the Greenfield Review Literary Center from which The Ndakinna Education Center evolved.
+For more information, please visit Joe’s website, www.josephbruchac.com.

 Jesse Bowman Bruchac (born 1972) Began worked as a guest performer and instructor at the Ndakinna Education for over twenty years.
 This year he has joined the Ndakinna staff as a full time instructor.
 He brings with him many skills that are close to our core mission including Native American storytelling and music.
 He is an accomplished musician with several albums of Native flute, drum and rattle music.
 Another new element that Jesse will bring to Ndakinna is is experticce in the Abenaki language.
 He is a fluent speaker and has been teaching it most of his adult life.
 Using simple interactive activities and songs, Jesse will introduce participants in camps at Ndakinna to the original Native language of Ndakinna (an Abenaki word meaning “our land.”
 Jesse is also skilled in outdoor skills, having attended The Tracking Project’s Hawkeye training throughout his youth in New Mexico, is certified in our ropes course and has taught along side his brother, Ndakinna director James Bruchac for decades.Among his notable accomplishments Jesse created and acts as webmaster of WesternAbenaki.com, a free online language learning portal.
 He has worked as composer for the operetta The Purchase of Manhattan (2015), a translator for the AMC hit show TURN (2014), a short film by Alanis Obomsawin When All the Leaves Are Gone (2010) and as translator, dialect/dialogue coach and composer for the National Geographic movie Saints & Strangers (2015), a film which includes over an hour of translated dialogue in the Western Abenaki language and two months of on set actor training and filming in South Africa with over two dozen actors.
 He has travelled throughout the United States teaching both the Abenaki language and culture.
 The Ndakinna Education Center and teaches wilderness survival classes.
 He also is an active martial artist, an instructor and black belt in Brazilian jiu-jitsu.

 Eric has worked or volunteered at Ndakinna since 1998.
 He is skilled at animal tracking, wilderness survival, Native American Storytelling and photography.
-Eric has studied animal tracking and wilderness survivial under James Bruchac, Vince Walsh, Jim Halfpenny, John Stokes and others across the country.
-He is certified in wilderness first aid, and CPR.
-Besides working at Ndakinna, Eric has shared his skills at other locations in the area, including Camp Northwoods, at Skidmore College, and the Boy Scout and Girl Scout troops of Schuylerville.
+As the Associate Director, Eric is involved with social media, press releases, community outreach, our camps, grant writing, and more.
+Eric has studied animal tracking and wilderness survival under James Bruchac, Vince Walsh, Jim Halfpenny, John Stokes and others across the country for more than twenty years.
+Besides working at Ndakinna, Eric has run his own photography business for over a decade (www.awasos.com), and shared his outdoor skills at other locations in the area – including Camp Northwoods at Skidmore College, and the Boy Scout and Girl Scout troops of Schuylerville.
 He has also worked as an outdoor educator for C5 Los Angeles while based in Hyattville, WY.
-Eric graduated from Skidmore College in 2008 with a Bachelor of Arts in Environmental Studies concentrated in Biology and Music.
+Eric graduated from Skidmore College in 2008 with a Bachelor of Arts in Environmental Studies concentrated in Biology, with a second major in Music.